 She then decided to ask her gynecologist, Dr Anita Sabherwal Anand, known for her detailed consultations, about Entonox in an upcoming consultation.

 What is Entonox used for?

-Entonox or laughing gas as it is sometimes called, is a mixture of nitrous oxide and oxygen in equal parts.
+Entonox or laughing gas as it is sometimes called, is a mixture of two gases in equal parts.
 It is used to relieve pain in procedures such as tooth extraction, dressing for burns and is also used during labour.

 Shaheen was keen to know how the gas is used during labour.

 “How should I use Entonox gas in labour?” she asks.

 “When you ask for Entonox in labour, you will be given a mouthpiece through which you can breathe in the gas.
 The gas only works when breathed in, which is why you will have to breathe it in throughout the time you are in pain,” says Dr Anita.

 “Since you will be holding the mouthpiece, you can decide how much to take in, or you can decide to stop, if you feel uncomfortable for any reason.”